justinaray/tech-notes/scm/git.md

 // If any conflict are encountered, you'll have to deal with the conflicts and continue the rebase git rebase --continue

+git push --force
+// You'll have to force push additional rebased commits to your remote to update PRs.
+// Never do this to a shared branch!
 ```

 ## Reset